Simple events demonstrating God’s presence

 The high odds of the two topics coming together on his first attendance there were certainly not lost on my friend.
 Not surprisingly, he ‘jumped to the conclusion’ that I must have had something to do with it.
 As such, after the service, he challenged my sense of confidentiality.
 That is he believed that I must have spoken about him (to the church leader) before his arrival there.
 I don’t think I have ever seen my friend more ‘rattled’, as he was when I insisted that I hadn’t said anything about him at all.

 You know, the sermon on “The danger of loving money” (which just happened to discuss vegetable gardening as well), came to be a real Christian ‘light bulb moment’ for my friend!
 Yes, at least I could see that ‘sledgehammer’ advice had been directed at him by God.
-He was making it clear that we can’t have a sound relationship with him and be obsessed with our bank balances at the same time.
+The Lord was making it clear that we can’t have a sound relationship with him and be obsessed with our bank balances at the same time.
 And as a result, the Lord made it pretty clear to my friend that he really was spiritually there with us.

 2.2 Guiding the fellowship